yschaeff/raddr_switch/doc/protocol.md

 # Reverse Addressable Binary Input - Protocol specification

 I'm entirely unsure what reasonable timings are for our chip.
-Therefore I will just grab the WS2812B specs and initially based it on that.
+Therefore I will just grab the WS2812B specs and initially base it on that.

 ## Timings